Contemplation in Daily Life

 This new program offers opportunities to engage in contemplative practices from a variety of religious traditions with the accompaniment of a spiritual advisor from the multifaith team of Campus Ministry.
 Over the course of one week, participants will be guided through 30 minutes of daily contemplative practices and will meet one-on-one with a spiritual advisor for 30 minutes to reflect on their experiences.
 At the beginning and end of the week, participants will gather as a community of diverse identities to share their journeys.

-Open to all students of Georgetown University.
-Registration is required, please complete this application form by Sunday, Sept.
-27 at midnight (EDT).
+Open to all Georgetown University students.
+Registration is required, please complete this application form by Monday, March 8 at 11:59 PM (EST).

 Monday – Friday: